thierryns/GemAPI/README.md

 HOW TO USE (DOCKER)
 1) ...
-In the run dropdown, where IIS EXpress was previously selected, now select Docker instead
+In the run dropdown, where IIS EXpress was previously selected, now select Docker instead and RUN
 2) Once running, it loads a SWAGGER page but on a different HTTP port (provided from the docker container)